Thrush (Oral Candidiasis)

 - Lactobacillus acidophilus supplements may help maintain a healthy balance of Candida.

-Home remedies that can reduce the discomfort of thrush are
+Home remedies that may reduce the discomfort of thrush include

-- drinking cold liquids, or eat frozen or ice treats;
+- drinking cold liquids, or eating frozen or ice treats;

 - eating soft, easy-to-swallow foods;